Leonidas Polk: Missouri Campaign

 Polk arrived in Memphis on July 13, 1861, and established his headquarters.
-His first task was to incorporate the forces of the Provisional Army of Tennessee into the regular army of the Confederacy.
+In his General Order No. 1 to his troops, he justified the actions of the Confederate government: "We have protested, and do protest, that all we desire is to be let alone, to repose in quietness under our own vine and our own fig tree.
+We have sought, and only sought, the undisturbed enjoyment of the inherent and indefeasible right of self-government..."
+Polk's first task was to incorporate the forces of the Provisional Army of Tennessee into the regular army of the Confederacy.
 As a consequence of this process, the commander of the Tennessee troops, Major General Gideon Johnson Pillow, was demoted to second-in-command with a reduced rank of brigadier general.
 Pillow was infuriated by both his demotion and replacement by a bishop with no battlefield experience, and would prove himself a petulant and difficult subordinate.
 In late July, Polk ordered Pillow and 6,000 troops to board transports and steam up the Mississippi River to capture New Madrid, Missouri.
 The town was situated on a sharp bend of the river and artillery batteries positioned there could obstruct the passage of ships.
 Having accomplished this, Polk directed Pillow to occupy and fortify Island Number Ten, Tennessee, another strong defensive position, but his subordinate disobeyed the order and diverted the soldiers to eastern Missouri instead.
 Pillow wanted to use them in a proposed invasion of Missouri.
 Polk sharply rebuked Pillow and the two generals argued, with one observer noting: "Polk and Pillow are at loggerheads – Polk giving a command and Pillow countermanding it by the same messenger.
 Something must be done, and that quickly.
 Pillow, I learn, is acting on his own hook; will not give up his position as a senior general; denies Polk's authority to give him orders...
 We hope to hear that A.S.
 Johnston has been assigned to this command.
 General Polk is a sensible gentleman and will do well if he had proper cooperation."
 Polk threatened to report Pillow to Richmond, and Pillow eventually fell into line.